fgrehm/devstep/docs/index.md

 This is mostly the result of many different hacks that suits my needs for developing Ruby on Rails and Go CLI apps.
-It has been working fine for my use cases since April / March 2014 and it also seems to play really well with other platforms based on my [limited testing](https://github.com/fgrehm/devstep-examples).
-Use at your own risk and expect things to break (and if it does break [please let me know!](https://github.com/fgrehm/devstep/issues/new)).
+It has been working fine for my use cases since April / March 2014 and it also seems to play really well with other platforms based on my [testing](https://github.com/fgrehm/devstep-examples).
+Use at your own risk and if things break [please let me know!](https://github.com/fgrehm/devstep/issues/new).